Before you begin

-Note: The process of deploying and configuring the backup proxy using a desktop/web client is applicable only through vCenter desktop/web client and not in case of standalone ESXi because vCenter has the capability to temporarily store the parameters received during the OVF deployment.
+Note: The process of deploying and configuring the backup proxy using a desktop/web client is applicable only for a vCenter host and not for a standalone ESXi host. vCenter has the capability to temporarily store the parameters received during the OVF deployment.
 Do not use the command line utility (ProxyConf) to configure the backup proxy on a vCenter host.

 For additional help on deploying OVF templates, see the associated VMware documentation depending on the version of your VMware setup.
 For example, see this article from the vSphere 5 documentation library.